-- Stitches: Internal stitches dissolve.
+- Stitches: Internal stitches will dissolve over time.

-- Final Result: Seen at 1 – 4 months.
+- Final Result: Seen after one to four months.

-Let Dr. Rocheford Help You
+Let Dr. Rocheford Help You Achieve Your Aesthetic Goals

-If you’re ready to discuss your breast enhancement options, now is a great time to schedule your breast augmentation consultation with Dr. Heather Rocheford at our plastic surgery offices, serving the Twin Cities Metro area including St. Paul, Minneapolis, Woodbury and beyond.
-Simply request a consultation online or call Rocheford Plastic Surgery at 651-968-1294 today to schedule your appointment.
+If you’re ready to discuss your breast enhancement surgery, now is a great time to schedule your breast augmentation consultation with Dr. Heather Rocheford at our plastic surgery offices, serving the Twin Cities Metro area including St. Paul, Minneapolis, Woodbury, and beyond.
+Simply request a consultation online or call Rocheford Plastic Surgery at 651-739-1100 today to schedule your appointment.

 Breast Augmentation FAQ’s

 Are breast implants under warranty?